CedricNtwari/money-transfer/README.md

 ## Architecture Insight

 The Money Transfer Financial Platform follows a modular architecture and is built with HTML, CSS, and JavaScript.

-## Documentation Hub

-Explore our [Documentation Hub](docs/documentation-hub.md) for in-depth guides, API documentation, and more.

 ## User Goals